 This manure is less formed and softer than others, but it’s normal for this horse.

-Also remember that every horse will be a bit different.
-And that your call to your Veterinarian for some advice may just save you a slew of vet bills in the future if you suspect something is wrong.
+- Every horse will be a bit different.
+And that your call to your veterinarian for some advice may just save you a slew of vet bills in the future if you suspect something is wrong.